 Undefined command: "py-bt".
 Try "help".

-gdb can still follow the CPython frames, but information on PyEval_EvalCodeEx calls is not available.
+gdb can still follow CPython frames, but the information about PyEval_EvalCodeEx calls is not available.

 $ gdb -p 2975